College of Business

 Department of Accounting and Finance, Jay Wahlund, Chairperson

-Department of Business Information Technology, Lori Willoughby, Chairperson
+Department of Business Information Technology, Dr. Kristi Berg, Chairperson

 Severson Entrepreneurship Academy